 A few years ago, Nancy took a photograph of her junior-high-school best friend JoAnne’s father on a tractor at his northern-Florida homestead and gave it to JoAnne.
 After he died, JoAnne brought the picture back, along with some of the old fence pickets from the property, and asked if we could use them to frame the picture.
 After a lot of research, planning, and experimentation, this is what we came up with:

 The pickets were thin, dilapidated, warped, and dirty.
-The few articles I did find were about “barn wood” which, although it had a slightly distressed surface, was still thick and sound with straight, flat, parallel and perpendicular sides – none of which applied here.
-The articles were not all that helpful and not all that well written.
-I thought this project could be an opportunity to learn something new, and to share it with you.
+The few articles I did find were about “barn wood,” which, although it had a slightly distressed surface, was still thick and sound with straight, flat, parallel, and perpendicular sides – none of which applied here.
+Those articles were not all that helpful and not all that well written.
+(If you conclude that this article is not well-written, you can mention its flaws in the comment section below or contact us.)
+I thought this project could be an opportunity to learn something new and to share it with you.
 I hope I took enough notes and pictures to show you exactly how this frame was made.
 At least that’s the plan.
 [See Making A Picture Frame From Dilapidated Wood]

 But First . . .